hyc1230/hyc1230/README.md

 ### Let's get started

-I'm Yangcheng He, hyc for short, a junior high school student in Shenzhen.
+I'm Yangcheng He, hyc for short, a middle school student in China.

 Learning to develop amazing programs, but before I become an expert, I still need to learn more. :)

 ### Currently working on

 - Learning algorihms
-- Developing my website with something fun
-- Developing the brand new powerful userscript with @oiso-developer-team
+- Developing with @oiso-developer-team

 ### Languages